Higher-order approximation for uncertainty quantification in time series analysis: Numerical Studies

-In order to compute the confidence regions discussed in Section \ref{Confidenceintervals}, we need to estimate the long-run variance.
-Furthermore, we provide simulation results under the assumptions that the Hurst parameter $H$ is known and unknown.
+In order to compute the confidence intervals discussed in Section \ref{Confidenceintervals}, we need to estimate the long-run variance.
+Furthermore, we provide simulation results under the assumption that the Hurst parameter $H$ is known and under the assumption that $H$ is unknown.